suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 used.

-To provide authentication and integrity protection of the payload in the detached payload case a SUIT Digest Container with the hash of the encrypted and/or plaintext payload MUST be included in the manifest.
+To provide authentication and integrity protection of the payload in the detached case a SUIT Digest Container with the hash of the encrypted and/or plaintext payload MUST be included in the manifest.
 See suit-parameter-image-digest parameter in {{Section 8.4.8.6 of I-D.ietf-suit-manifest}}.

 Once a CEK is available, the steps described in {{content-enc}} are applicable.
 These steps apply to both content key distribution methods.

+More detailed examples for the two directives can be found in {{example-AES-KW-write}}.

 # Content Key Distribution